MamoMGD1/AutonomousAI/README.md

 ## 🧠 Introduction

 **AutonomousAI** is a modular AI simulation project developed for the _ISE315 – Introduction to Artificial Intelligence_ course.
-It visualizes how an autonomous vehicle can perceive its surroundings, follow traffic rules, and plan routes using classical AI algorithms such as **DFS, BFS, Dijkstra, Greedy Best-First, and A\***.
+It visualizes how an autonomous vehicle can perceive its surroundings, follow traffic rules, and plan routes using classical AI algorithms such as **DFS, BFS, Greedy Best-First, and A\***.

 The goal is to create a miniature digital city where vehicles, pedestrians, and lights all coexist — showing how search algorithms and reactive decision-making work in real time.